aryan-esmailpour/blockchain/README.md

 ```
 Now open a browser and go to **http://localhost:3000**.
 If you see the greeting , everything is ready.
 ## Test
 The following routes are ready.
-You should develope in according to your paln.
+You should develop the project in according to your plan.

 - **http://localhost:3000/register** to register.
 - **http://localhost:3000/login** to login.